11 Tips for Enjoying a Traditional Vietnamese Meal

-Vietnamese meals play an important role in Vietnamese culinary culture.
+Vietnamese meals play an essential role in the local culinary culture.

-During the meal, the members chat and exchange many stories of life, culture and show affection to each other.
+During the meal, the members chat and exchange many life stories with each other.

-If you have the opportunity to join a Vietnamese meal with a local family, please pay attention to the following cultural characteristics to avoid surprises.
+If you join a Vietnamese meal with a local family, please consider the following cultural characteristics to avoid surprises.

 vietnamese meal